standing-o/Machine_Learning_Paper_Review/README.md

 # Machine-learning Paper review
-- Machine learning Paper review and code implementation in weekly seminar in SClab (Aug, 2020 ~ Feb, 2021) -> Data Analysis Club (Apr, 2021)
+- Machine learning Paper review and code implementation in weekly seminar in SClab -> Data Analysis Club
 - Aug.
 19, 2020 ~ Present

 ## Paper 1.
 Turing, Alan Mathison.
 "On computable numbers, with an application to the Entscheidungsproblem."
 J. of Math 58.345-363 (1936): 5.